 Palm Sunday, April 13th

-Liturgy of the Palms and the Passion
+9:30am Holy Trinity 11am All Saints Liturgy of the Palms and the Passion

 Join us in the celebration of Jesus’ triumphal entry into Jerusalem as we process around the church with palms and sing “Hosanna!”
 Begin the drama of Holy Week as we recount the story of the crowds who welcomed Jesus, only to turn on him a few days later.

-Monday of Holy Week, April 14th
+Mondayof Holy Week, April 14th

-10am-4pm – All Saints, Hands-on Holy Week
+10am-4pm – All Saints, Hands-on Holy Week 6pm – All Saints, Eucharist and reflection

 Tuesday of Holy Week, April 15th